List of awards and nominations received by Ive

 Ive is a South Korean girl group formed by Starship Entertainment, consisting of six members: Gaeul, An Yu-jin, Rei, Jang Won-young, Liz, and Leeseo.
-Since their debut, they have won various awards, including seven MAMA Awards, ten Melon Music Awards, eight Golden Disc Awards, six Circle Chart Music Awards, four Seoul Music Awards, and a MTV Video Music Awards Japan.
+Since their debut, they have won various awards, including ten MAMA Awards, thirteen Melon Music Awards, eleven Golden Disc Awards, seven Asia Artist Awards, six Circle Chart Music Awards, four Seoul Music Awards, and a MTV Video Music Awards Japan.

 The group debuted in 2021 with their single album, Eleven, and its lead single, which won Artist of the Year – Global Digital Music (December) at the 12th Circle Chart Music Awards.
 It was followed shortly in 2022 with the single albums Love Dive, whose lead single became the best-performing single of the year, and After Like.
 The success of their debut led Ive to win Rookie of the Year awards at the 7th Asia Artist Awards, 2022 Genie Music Awards, 37th Golden Disc Awards, 2021 Hanteo Music Awards, 2022 Melon Music Awards, and 2022 MAMA Awards.
 For "Love Dive", Ive won several Daesang (Note: A Daesang, which translates to "grand prize", is the highest honor given out at South Korean music award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) awards for Song of the Year at the Asia Artist Awards, Golden Disc Awards, MAMA Awards, and Melon Music Awards.
 They also won Best Dance Performance Female Group at the MAMA Awards and Artist of the Year – Global Digital Music (April) at the Circle Chart Music Awards for "Love Dive", as well as Best Female Group and Top 10 Artists at the Melon Music Awards.